 The Dumbo Story

 Dumbo is a little and cute elephant born in a circus somewhere in Southern Florida.
 He’s in every aspect identical with all other elephants in the world, except for one fact: Dumbo has huge ears.
 And I mean, really really huge ears.
-So big that it soon begin to be mocked around by kids who constantly tease the little cub.
-In a matter of days it become the number one subject of the gossip in the circus.
+So big that it soon began to be mocked around by kids who constantly tease the little cub.
+In a matter of days it became the number one subject of the gossip in the circus.

 One day, the kids who were attending the show become so violent with teasing Dumbo, that his mother, in a very normal, parental attempt to protect its child, started hitting them.
 The circus manager put her in isolation, and from that moment Dumbo is all alone.
 The little elephant is forced to play in a dangerous circus act in which it has to jump in a bucket filled with water from a house on fire.
-One night after this show, a little mouse came to Dumbo’s place and they become friends.
-The little mouse talk with Dumbo trying to cheer him up and even take it to see its mother in the isolation wagon.
+One night after this show, a little mouse came to Dumbo’s place and they became friends.
+The little mouse talked with Dumbo trying to cheer him up and even took it to see its mother in the isolation wagon.

 Once they’re back from Dumbo’s mother, they’re drinking some water from a bucket in which a wine bottle has been forgotten by some circus clowns.
 From this moment, Dumbo’s life is going to change.
 After drinking they’re having a famous “pink elephants” moment in which they’re seeing fabulous creatures dancing and blending in each other (they’re drunk, of course) and after this fantastic show they wake up in a…. tree.

 The birds in the tree are mocking them too and they have to leave.
 But the little mouse, Dumbo’s only friend, is realizing that they couldn’t possibly got to that tree other than… flying.
-The birds are laughing and mocking them even more, but after a touching speech in which the mouse is brilliantly protecting his friend, the “socially finished” elephant, the birds decide to help Dumbo learning to fly.
+The birds are laughing and mocking them even more, but after a touching speech in which the mouse is brilliantly protecting his friend, the “socially finished” elephant, the birds decide to help Dumbo learn to fly.
 By using “psychology” and a feather stuck in Dumbo’s nose, they succeed.
 Dumbo is actually flying.

 The rest is history: after his new skill is perfected, Dumbo returns to the circus and he’s assigned to the same show in which it has to jump from a tall building.
 This time, the mouse is getting ready to show the new flying talent of its friend, but somehow, they lose the magic feather that made Dumbo believe it can fly.
 They’re both in the air, falling down faster.